zhanghang211202/GarbageSortHelper/README.md

 ## Introduction
-GarbageSortHelper is a WeChat mini-program that enables users to classify garbage easily by accepting text, images, or voice inputs.
+GarbageSortHelper is a WeChat mini-program that simplifies garbage classification for users.
+It accepts text, images, or voice inputs and utilizes a machine-learning algorithm to assist in the sorting process.

 ## Skill Stack
 Frontend: uni-app(based on vue.js)